 Of course you don’t need to reserve this recipe just for company/parties.
 I like to make this on Sundays so I have a great meal to wind down my weekend and to have lots of leftover chicken to use for lunch meal prep and easy dinners throughout the week.

-So lets talk about just how easy this Roasted Chicken with Lemon, Garlic and Rosemary is to make.
+So lets talk about just how easy this Whole Roasted Chicken recipe is to make.

-What you use to cook the Whole Roasted Chicken with Lemon, Garlic and Rosemary in is up to you.
-The obvious choice is a large roasting pan but there are a number of other options depending on what you have/desire.
-You could use a cast iron skillet, a large oven safe frying pan or skillet, a rimmed baking sheet, a 9” x 13” baking pan, a dutch oven , or I’m using this Cog Au Vin Cocotte.
+- Select the Roasting Pan– There are many pan options for oven roasting a whole chicken.
+If you have a large roasting pan that’s a great option.
+However, if that’s not an item in your kitchen you’ve still got many options.
+You could use a large cast iron skillet, a large oven safe frying pan or skillet, a rimmed baking sheet, a 9” x 13” baking pan, a dutch oven , or I’m using this Staub Cog Au Vin Cocotte.
+(Amazon affiliate link)

-I’m using just a bit of melted butter to rub on the outside of the chicken.
-I love how butter just perfectly browns and crisps the skin ( however,you can use olive oil if you prefer).
+5) Season the outside of the chicken I’m using just a bit of melted butter to rub on the outside of the chicken.
+I love how butter just perfectly browns and crisps the skin ( however, you can use olive oil if you prefer).
 Liberally salt and pepper the body of the chicken.

-It’s super simple to get this Whole Roasted Chicken wtih Lemon, Garlic & Rosemary prepped for the oven.
-From this point on, the oven does the rest of the work.
-You’ll want to roast the chicken for about 45 minutes and then baste the chicken with the pan juices ( you can use a bulb baster ,a big spoon or a silicon basting brush to drizzle/brush the pan juices all over the top of the chicken.).
+7) Place the chicken in oven and bast – Roast the chicken at 425F for about 45 minutes and then baste the chicken with the pan juices (you can use a bulb baster ,a big spoon or a silicon basting brush to drizzle/brush the pan juices all over the top of the chicken.).
 Basting helps keep the chicken juicy and gives it great flavor.

 Continue to cook the chicken for another 20-25 minutes until the chicken is golden brown.
 You’ll know when the chicken is done by making a cut between the leg and thigh ( the leg joint).
 If the juices run clear your chicken is cooked.
 If it’s still a bit pink the chicken needs to cook more.
 If the chicken is not done, but the outside is golden brown you can cover the chicken loosely with aluminum foil until the meat is fully cooked.